-RESOLUTION WHEREAS: SERVICE COMMITMENT HONESTY WISDOM GREENBELT ABILITY NOBILITY are terms that may be ascribed to an outstanding citizen of Greenbelt, whose dedication to the community spans several decades: and and it is also evident that many more words could be gleaned from the English language, the language he cherishes and uses with great skill and grammatical accuracy, to give credit to him and his accomplishments; and

-WHEREAS, it is evident that these terms fit not only the man but his name as well -

-CHARLES F. SCHWAN, JR.
+WHEREAS: SERVICE COMMITMENT HONESTY WISDOM ABILITY NOBILITY are terms that may be ascribed to an outstanding citizen of Greenbelt, whose dedication to the community spans several decades: and WHEREAS, it is evident that these terms fit not only the man but his name as well - CHARLES F. SCHWAN, JR.